myerliebman/Class-of-66-Center-Summer-Research-2024/README.md

 **Instructions for use:**
 Use localdataread.py and weatherapihistorical.py to get data and write to csv files.
 Use csvsort.py to sort the csv by timestamp.
-Set date range to graph and filenames in csvenergyupload.py and csvweatherupload.py Run localtest.py which calls csvenergyupload.py and csvweatherupload.py and graphs the data Run regressiontest.py to call localtest.py and run a regression test on the data
+Set date range to graph and filenames in csvenergyupload.py and csvweatherupload.py Run localtest.py which calls csvenergyupload.py and csvweatherupload.py and graphs the data.
+Run regressiontest.py to call localtest.py and run a regression test on the data.